Optimal promotions of new products on networks: Optimal promotions on general networks

-\end{theorem} \begin{proof} See appendix~\ref{app:thm:gen}. \end{proof} In theory, one could use Theorem~\ref{thm:gen} to compute the optimal promotion on any network.
+In theory, one could use Theorem~\ref{thm:gen} to compute the optimal promotion on any network.
 To do that, however, requires solving the nonlinearly-coupled system of the $2^M-1$ boundary-value problems for $\{[S_{\Omega}],\Psi_\Omega\}$, where $\Omega$ runs over all the nontrivial subsets of~$\mathcal{M}$.
 Therefore, in this manuscript we will compute the optimal promotions on networks that possess properties that enable us to reduce the number of equations to a managable size.